 He also travels alone.
 He has a lot of bad luck in Africa, in India.
 But this is his first time in Indonesia.

-Like me, he has his little tricks to support long trips by bus: iPhone well stocked with music, pillow plane to support the neck, small wool to fight against the polar cold air systematically pushed thoroughly.
-We burst out laughing to see how ridiculous we are, to try in vain to optimize the narrow comfort of the seats that are barely reclining, with our little inflatable tubes placed around our necks.
+Like me, he has his little tricks to endure long bus trips: iPhone well stocked with music, airplane pillow to support the neck, little wool to fight against the polar cold of the air conditioning systematically pushed to the limit.
+We burst out laughing when we realize how ridiculous we are, trying in vain to optimize the narrow comfort of the barely reclining seats, with our little inflatable tubes wedged around our necks.

 At dawn we arrive at Rantepao.
 There, I will play the guides.

 I have not forgotten anything, I recognize everything.
 I have the bus stop in front of the restaurant Riman, north of the city.
 I need a coffee.
-A voucher kopi black and perfumed, as they know so well how to do it here in Toraja country.
+A voucher kopi black and fragrant, as they do so well here in Toraja country.
 Despite the fatigue, I am so, so happy to be here!